flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 <p align="center"><img src="https://i.ytimg.com/vi/OtyvvPRhUhw/hqdefault.jpg" /></p>

-I just got back from the [Everything Open](https://2024.everythingopen.au/) conference where I caught the presentation [Crafting Worlds Together: The open source behind Minecraft's multiplayer universe](https://2024.everythingopen.au/schedule/presentation/43/), and I am convinced by the legitimacy of Minecraft as a fun and educational STEM tool for my six year old (and myself!).
+I'm recently returned from the [Everything Open](https://2024.everythingopen.au/) conference where I caught the presentation: [Crafting Worlds Together: The open source behind Minecraft's multiplayer universe](https://2024.everythingopen.au/schedule/presentation/43/), and I am convinced by the legitimacy of Minecraft as a fun and educational STEM tool for my six year old (and myself!).

 ## Getting Started
 Which version to play?
-It was a no-brainer for us to go with Pocket Edition (Bedrock) because we play on iPads.
-The biggest learning curve was the controls - after [playing Machinarium and Samorost](https://flicstar.com/games), working out how to move was full of frustration.
-Which was actually a good thing for her to see me fail since she tends to assume I have all the answers.
-This was a good opportunity for role reversal - she picked it up faster than I did and was often consoling me and encouraging me not to give up.
-More than once we stomped away in frustration, only to come back and gently encourage each other that "_It just takes practice!_"
+Pretty much [all our game play](https://flicstar.com/gaming) is on iPads, so it was a no-brainer for us to go with Bedrock (pocket edition).
+The biggest learning curve was how to use the controls - after [playing Machinarium and Samorost](https://flicstar.com/games), working out how to move was full of frustration.
+She picked it up faster than I did, which presented a good opportunity for her to see me fail.
+More than once I stomped away in frustration, only for her to gently encourage me that "_It just takes practice!_" Role-reversal!!

 ## The Joys of Minecraft
 So it turns out Minecraft is really fun.
 Who knew!? 😂 Only about half the population for oh, thirteen years?
 We’re late to the party.
 We play in **creative** mode on the `peaceful` setting.
 We started out in different worlds.
 Eventually I went into my Microsoft account, set her up as a family member, configured all the settings so that we can be